N4v1ds0n/budget-ledger/readme.md

 - Allow users to track and manage personal income/expenses
 - Secure user data through per-user authentication and individual databases
-- Provide a simple CLI menu with options for input, summaries, export, and visualization
+- Provide a simple CLI menu with options for input, import, summaries and export
 - Offer grouping and filtering (e.g., by date or category)
-- Enable optional export to CSV for external use

 ### User Stories

 **As a user I want to:**
-- Register and log in with a unique username and password
+1. Register and log in with a unique username and password
-- View and manage only my personal financial data
+2. View and manage only my personal financial data
-- Add income and expense records with category, note, and date
+3. Add income and expense records with category, note, and date
-- View a summary of my spending grouped by category or date
+4. View a summary of my spending grouped by category or date
-- Visualize my spending using bar and line charts
-- Export data to CSV within a selected date range
+5. Export data to CSV within a selected date range
-- View individual transaction records
+6. View individual transaction records
-- Receive clear prompts and error messages when input is invalid
+7. Receive clear prompts and error messages when input is invalid

 **As a site administrator I want to:**
-- Ensure each user's data is isolated and stored securely
+8. Ensure each user's data is isolated and stored securely
-- Track user creation and login events via a user database
+9. Track user creation and login events via a user database

 ---